holdonravn/arcvault-contribution-nft/README.md

 >
 > Public use of this code or its derivatives must provide clear and visible credit to
 > [Tayfun Malatyalı](https://github.com/holdonravn).

+> 💡 **Important Note:**
+> ArcVault is currently a research and infrastructure initiative.
+> There is **no active bounty or token reward program** at this stage.
+> Future contribution-based recognition mechanisms may be considered as part of governance processes.